psf/pyperf/doc/usage.rst

     6.03 us:  0 |
     6.09 us:  2 ######

-On the histogram, the center is around 5.18 us (the median is 5.22 us).
+On the histogram, the center is around 5.18 us (the mean is 5.31 us).

 The shape of the the curve looks like a skewed gaussian curve: the right side ([5.18 us; 6.09 us]: 0.91 us) is longer than the left side ([5.06 us; 5.18 us]: